Building Skill in Craft

 Traditional craft skills are a living connection to our cultural heritage.
 Their sensitivity to place and materials also points the way forward to a more holistic future.

-Our Building Skill in Craft Workers programme helps craftspeople develop their skills and understand how they fit into broader planning, design and building contexts.
+Our Building Skill in Craft Apprenticeship programme helps craftspeople develop their skills and understand how they fit into broader planning, design and building contexts.
 That puts timeless thinking at the heart of modern construction, from Knockroon to Jamaica.

 Whilst all of our Craft apprentices have unique talent, every year we offer special recognition in the Hancocks Medal to the Apprentice who is judged to have excelled in technique and skill.